gte959f/mac-dev-setup/README.md

     $ vagrant init ...
     $ vagrant up --provider=aws //This ensures that the AWS provider is used with vagrant and prior to this the AWS tools must be installed.

+Additional resources:

-AWS detailed [instructions and code](https://github.com/mitchellh/vagrant-aws) for converting and AMI to Vagrant with AWS provider
+- AWS detailed [instructions and code](https://github.com/mitchellh/vagrant-aws) for converting and AMI to Vagrant with AWS provider

-Here is how to use Puppet and Vagrant [together](http://www.andrewmunsell.com/blog/development-environments-with-vagrant-and-puppet/)
+- Here is how to use Puppet and Vagrant [together](http://www.andrewmunsell.com/blog/development-environments-with-vagrant-and-puppet/)

-Dummy box example [instructions](http://serverascode.com/2013/04/25/where-to-find-vagrant-boxes.html) for creating a blank VagrantFile based on Ubuntu raw images
+- Dummy box example [instructions](http://serverascode.com/2013/04/25/where-to-find-vagrant-boxes.html) for creating a blank VagrantFile based on Ubuntu raw images

-Lamp box example [instructions](https://github.com/marcojanssen/vagrant-puppet-lamp) with Vagrant (probably want to modify VagrantFile to use i386 image).
+- Lamp box example [instructions](https://github.com/marcojanssen/vagrant-puppet-lamp) with Vagrant (probably want to modify VagrantFile to use i386 image).

+## Ubuntu

+After picking a virtual box compatible ubuntu image it is likely that this image will need to be updated.
+Ubuntu's package manager is apt-get.
+Login to the Ubuntu server (i.e. vagrant ssh) and perform an update:

+    $ vagrant up //Start up your Ubuntu box using vagrant and then login to it and update it
+    $ vagrant ssh //login to the ubuntu box
+    $ sudo apt-get update //update the sources
+    $ sudo apt-get upgrade //make sure everything is up to date

+For reference here is the [apt command guide](https://help.ubuntu.com/community/AptGet/Howto) You may need or want to install the VirtualBox guest tools into Ubuntu following [this](http://virtualboxes.org/doc/installing-guest-additions-on-ubuntu/).
+This may require setting up kernel modules so follow [this](http://www.howtoforge.com/building-kernel-modules-with-module-assistant-on-debian-lenny)

 ## Docker